dutter/spectral-python-magic/README.md

 2. Run `python --version` and make sure the output starts with 3 to double check that you're working with Python 3

-3. Make sure you have all the dependencies - `pip install -r requirements.txt`
+3. Make sure you have all the dependencies: `pip install -r requirements.txt`
-   * Or just `pip install numpy pandas xlrd scipy'
+   * Or just `pip install numpy pandas xlrd scipy`

-4. Add a test CZI to the `input` directory, an appropriate reference `.xls` file to the `reference` directory, and execute the program by running `python spectral-python-magic.py' (from within the `spectral-python-magic` directory, of course)' and watch it fly!
+4. Add a test CZI to the `input` directory, an appropriate reference `.xls` file to the `reference` directory, and execute the program by running `python spectral-python-magic.py` (from within the `spectral-python-magic` directory, of course) and watch it fly!

 5. Not working?
 Sorry.
 Try emailing me?